 It just comes and haunts me.
 I still cannot come to terms with – let alone comprehend – the total, calculated destruction of the world I knew, and the life I was born into.

 I was born in Lodz, Poland, in 1928 into a very closely-knit and enlightened working-class family.
 My parents were active members of the Bund (Jewish Socialist Organisation).
 Father was also very actively involved in the Trade Union movements and a one-time official.
 I had two older brothers, David, 18, and Peretz, 15 years old, at the outbreak of war.
 Peretz is the only other survivor, apart from myself, of my entire family, immediate and extended.

-Life in pre-war Poland was difficult, and even as a child I was acutely aware of anti-semitism and personally experienced many jibes in my direction.
+Life in pre-war Poland was difficult, and even as a child I was acutely aware of antisemitism (anti-Jewish hatred) and personally experienced many jibes in my direction.
 But my memories of childhood are happy, because I grew up in a home where there was love and understanding.
 I was fortunate to attend an excellent secular Jewish school which imbued me with a love of humanity, a strong sense of Jewish identity, security and belonging.
 I treasure those memories and drew strength from my background in the darkest moments of my life.

 My whole world started falling apart in September 1939.
 Just a week after the outbreak of hostilities, the Germans marched into Lodz.
 Immediately, life became chaotic and disorientated, and the Jewish population was threatened and deprived of every status which protects citizens under the law.
 Wearing the yellow star, identifying us as Jews, became compulsory.
 I remember so vividly feeling outrage, anger, humiliation and even shame.
 As a child, I bitterly resented being made to look different and shed many tears over it.
 But one day, I discussed it with a few school friends and we all agreed that we must walk with our heads held high because we had done nothing wrong.